barcharcraz/Phosphor/README.md

 I could populate the ColorBlock uniform block by simply writing `obj.ColorBlock = [0.0'f32m 1.0, 0.0, 1.0]` in nimrod.
-This works for more than just literal arrays, any kind of structure that has the same data layout as the uniform block, for this reason it is recommended that you use the std140 layout on your uniform interface blocks.
+This works for more than just literal arrays, any kind of structure that has the same data layout as the uniform block can be used.
+For this reason it is recommended that you use the std140 layout on your uniform interface blocks.

 A similar syntax can be used to attach textures to shaders, note that